peng-lab/BaSiCPy/README.md

 **pybasic.basic(images_list: List, darkfield = False, verbosity = True)**

-Computes the illumination background for a list of input images and returns flatfield and darkfield images
+Computes the illumination background for a list of input images and returns flatfield and darkfield images.
+The input images should be monochromatic and multi-channel images should be separated, and each channel corrected separately.

 Parameters:
 * `images_list`: list